(Regularly updated with information)

 Fred Bishop is said to have made the best ice cream in town.

-The building later became occupied by Huddles and is now a HQV Bargains store still owned by the Huddle family.
+The building later became occupied by Huddles and is now a HQV Bargains store.

 Town Hall Café

-One photo when looked at with a magnifying glass indicates that the Cafe sold Sweets and Old Gold chocolate which was made by MacRobertson’s before eventually becoming Cadbury.
+One photo when looked at with a magnifying glass indicates that the Café sold Sweets and Old Gold chocolate which was made by MacRobertson’s before eventually becoming part of Cadbury.

-Ads for the Napier Cafe started appearing in The Independent in December 1925.
+Ads for the Napier Café started appearing in The Independent no earlier than December 1925.

 Best Fruit Procurable